Here’s what you can do if you’re a banana grower.

 Early detection through regular surveillance is critical.

-Panama TR4 grower kit.
+TR4 grower kit.

-The Panama TR4 grower kit brings together the latest information about the disease, on-farm biosecurity practices and support services, specifically for Far North Queensland banana growers.
+The TR4 grower kit brings together the latest information about the disease, on-farm biosecurity practices and support services, specifically for Far North Queensland banana growers.
 You may have received a grower kit in the mail, if you have a farm in Far North Queensland.

 The kit includes: